appl-team/appl/README.md

 [![Discord](https://img.shields.io/badge/discord-orange)](https://discord.gg/q3x4Qwgj29)
 [![arXiv](http://img.shields.io/badge/cs.AI-arXiv%3A2406.13161-B31B1B.svg?logo=arxiv&logoColor=red)](https://arxiv.org/abs/2406.13161)

 **APPL** is A Prompt Programming Language that extends Python to provide a Natural, Intuitive, Convenient, and Efficient (NICE) way to utilize Large Language Models (LLMs) such as GPT in your program.
+We believe Language Model will be an essential part of future software that help achieves more than what we can do today, and APPL is a step towards this future that seamlessly integrates programs and LLMs.

 <video style="width: 100%" src="https://github.com/appl-team/appl/assets/12556773/5d75d3db-1b1c-48c9-97ec-e9d72a387e49" type="video/mp4" controls></video>